eramdam/mastodon-archive-viewer/README.md

 - `avatar.jpg`
 - `header.jpg`

-5. (Optional) Create a `.env` file with the following content if you want to show "private" (non public and non unlisted) posts from the archive:
+5. (Optional) Create a `.env` file with the following content if you want to show "private" (non public and non unlisted) posts from the archive.
+Those posts won't shown by default:

 ```
 SHOW_PRIVATE_POSTS=true